gandhi-jay/TrainYourselfGo/21_go_interface/README.md

       - This is possible in go, any type can have method attached to it which enables function types like this to implement functional interface(single method interface).

   - <b>Decorator Pattern</b>
+    - Decorator is pattern for adding functionality (i.e. logging, authentication) to another function by wrapping it.
+    - Allows behavior to be added to an instance of type without affecting behavior other instances of the same type.

+    ```
+    // A decorator wraps a client with extra behavior.

+    type Decorator func(Client) Client
+    ```
+    - In golang, it's easily expressed that you have function, which takes a client or any interface and extends it and return the same type.
+    - This type within the function has been extended, it's behavior has been enriched.
+    - This pattern helps to confirm to both Single responsibility pattern third Principle is Open/Close Principle.
+    - Open/Close Principle
+      - Software entities (classes, modules, functions, etc.) should be open for extension, but closed for modification.
+    - In clear words, Entity can allow its behavior to be extended without modifying it's source code.
+    - In golang, it's really simple.
+In Java/C++ quite a lot code to do.
+    - Let's add log into a client without modifying in source code.
+    ```
+    // Logging return a Decorator that logs a Client's requests

+    func Logging (l *log.Logger) Decorator {
+      return func (c Client) Client {
+        return ClientFunc(func(r *http.Request) (*http.Response, error){
+            l.Printf("%s: %s %s", r.UserAgent, r.Method, r.URL)
+            return c.Do(r)
+          })
+      }
+    }
+    ```